Asset Display Components

 Error Recovery

 Comprehensive error handling ensures users can recover from temporary failures.
-The component provides contextual error messages and retry functionality, maintaining user confidence even when services experience issues.
+When useAssets reports an error, the component displays a contextual error message and a Retry button:

 Infinite Scroll Integration